-Decision of President’s Office on 09.06.2021: Additional approval of normal business trips (this decision does not apply to group trips of more than five people, for instance excursions, retreats, etc.; however see also Point 1.E.) under coronavirus conditions for planned travel within Germany and abroad, is delegated to supervisors where states that are not categorized by the Robert Koch Institute as risk areas or as ‘basic risk areas’ are involved.
-The review by the supervisor should clarify whether the trip is as urgent as claimed, and if so, the additional approval under coronavirus conditions in the case of such additional consents must be made subject to the proviso of full compliance with the standards of the university’s Hygiene Concept (in particular Section G.).
-The categorization of ‘not a risk area’ or ‘basic risk area’ must apply both at the time of approval and shortly before travel; if the categorization of the destination country worsens before departure, then the supervisor must check whether the authorization should be revoked; the supervisor shall submit doubtful cases to the President’s Office.
-The supervisor’s reasons for their decision if they agree that the business trip is necessary both as regards purpose and timing must be noted in writing and a copy kept by that supervisor until the safe return of the travelers, in case of any queries.
+Consideration of pandemic-related aspects when approving normal business trips will be taken into account by the respective supervisors.
+The review by the supervisors should clarify whether the trip is as urgent as claimed, and if so, the additional approval under coronavirus conditions in the case of such additional consents must be made subject to the proviso of full compliance with the standards of the university’s Hygiene Concept (in particular Section G.).
+If the categorization of the destination country worsens before departure (e.g. categorization as ‘high risk area’ or 'virus variant area'), then the supervisors must check whether the authorization should be revoked; the supervisors shall submit doubtful cases to the President’s Office.
+The supervisors’ reasons for their decision if they agree that the business trip is necessary both as regards purpose and timing must be noted in writing and a copy kept by the relevant supervisor until the safe return of the travelers, in case of any queries.

 German Foreign Office website: